Head of the Class: Casting

 In November 2020, it was reported that Isabella Gomez was cast in the lead role as teacher Alicia Adams.
 Coincidentally, Gomez and Howard Hesseman (who played Charlie Moore in the original series' first four seasons), had both starred on the television series One Day at a Time, with Hesseman starring in the original series' final two seasons as Barbara Cooper's father-in-law Sam Royer, while Gomez starred in the 2017 reboot as Elena Alvarez.
-It was also announced that Watchmen actress Jolie Hoang-Rappaport will join the cast as student Makayla Washington.
-In December 2020, it was announced that Little Fires Everywhere actor Gavin Lewis will join the cast as student Luke Burrows.
+Producers also announced that Watchmen actress Jolie Hoang-Rappaport would join the cast as student Makayla Washington.
+In December 2020, producers als0 announced that Little Fires Everywhere actor Gavin Lewis will join the cast as student Luke Burrows.
 In January 2021, Jorge Diaz, Dior Goodjohn, Brandon Severs, Adrian Matthew Escalona and Christa Miller joined the cast.
 The October first look revealed that Givens would be reprising her role as Darlene from the original series.

 Home media and syndication

 Head of the Class has appeared infrequently in syndicated reruns, airing on local stations and then briefly on TBS in September 1993 until November 1993 returning August 1996 until September 1996 weekday mornings, and on Nick at Nite in the early 2000s.
 Antenna TV began airing the series in January 2018 until it was removed in August 2021.
+It has since returned to Antenna in January 2026.
 In February 2020, the show was streaming on The Roku Channel.
 The show was also streaming on Max, The Roku Channel, Freevee and it currently airs on Rewind TV, as of the channel's launch on September 1, 2021.

 Beginning in 2023, the series began streaming on Warner Bros.
 Television All Together Now channel.

-In 2020, it was announced that season 1 of Head of the Class would be released as a "manufacture on demand" (MOD) DVD by Warner Archive, starting on June 9, 2020.
+In 2020, Warner Bros. announced that season 1 of Head of the Class would be released as a "manufacture on demand" (MOD) DVD by Warner Archive, starting on June 9, 2020.
 The show had previously not seen any release on home media.
 The show had multiple musical episodes, thereby making music rights licensing difficult, a common problem when preparing series for home release.
 Another series, WKRP in Cincinnati (also starring Hesseman), encountered similar issues.

 The Season 2 DVD set included season three episodes "Radio Activity" and "I Am the King," because they were originally made during the second season.
 The Season 3 DVD set not only have "Radio Activity" and "I Am the King" in their release order, it also included season four episodes "Reel Problems" and "Recruitment Day," which were originally made during the third season.